open/close all folders

-The armor is configured specifically to Rhodey (at least in the comics).
-I guess it worked for The Dragon though, so nevermind.
+- The armor is configured specifically to Rhodey (at least in the comics).
+I guess it worked for Savin though, so never mind.
 Even ignoring that though, he has no idea how to use it.
 And we don't know exactly how the suit works.
 Maybe it has a sort of on/off switch.

 The Iron Patriot's Support Staff

 - When Rhodey was out, he got a call from the Iron Patriot Support Staff.
 Presumably this means (just like a real life deployed fighter) he has command that supports him and is presumably in contact with him.
 And yet... he goes AWOL for a few hours, then gets waved onto Air Force One without anyone so much as going expecting a debriefing.
 The entire POINT of Rhodey getting armor was an Iron Man that the government could control, rather than just one that does what he wants (which Rhodey did).

 - Two options.
 1, Killian somehow managed to bluff the gov't while IP was hors de combat (we already know he has sophisticated media tech), or with an explanation as to why he broke contact, possibly involving an extended firefight that "Rhodes" would fully debrief them on after he finished escorting the President.
 2. It was a bluff.
 Had something gone wrong, Savin was perfectly capable of killing everyone and kidnapping the President the old-fashioned way.

 - Given his dragon tattoos... was Killian just really into East Asian stuff?
 It was odd enough when we were supposed to think the Mandarin was in vaguely middle-eastern guy who spoke like a Southern Baptist, but then we find out Killian was The Mandarin.
 Which was weird... and then we see he's rocking some dragon tattoos as well, so it doesn't seem like a moniker pulled from nowhere.